LISTEN TO THIS ARTICLE:

 Stressful events frequently coincide with first episodes of mania, hypomania, or depression.
 Even small stressors can set off mood episodes, especially if people don’t stick to their treatment or lack a support network.
 A big, positive life experience can also set a manic episode in motion.

-There is a much higher risk of suicide for people with Bipolar and Related Disorders.
+There is a much higher risk of suicide for people with types of Bipolar and Related Disorders.
 They have twice the risk of those with Major Depressive Disorder and 20 times the risk of the general population.
 Statistics show that roughly 40-50% of these patients attempt suicide at some point.